 The income-based benefits accepted for the College’s Travel and Financial Assistance Scheme are:

 If the household is in receipt of an income-based benefit, you will need to complete an application form.
-You can complete an online application that is quick and easy, and this method also allows you to upload your proof of benefit either by scanning it in or taking a clear photograph.
+You can complete an online application that is quick and easy, and this method also allows you to upload evidence of your proof of benefit either by scanning it in or taking a clear photograph on your mobile phone.
 We would strongly encourage you to use the online application form as it limits the amount of paperwork being handled: click here to access the online application form.

 If you prefer to print and complete a paper version of the application form, you can do so here.